 When there is a rise in historical volatility, a security’s price will also move more than normal.
 At this time, there is an expectation that something will or has changed.
 If the historical volatility is dropping, on the other hand, it means any uncertainty has been eliminated, so things return to the way they were.
 Read more

-There are various types of historical volatilities such as close to close, Parkinson, Garman-KIass, Yang-Zhang, etc. In this post, we will discuss the close-to-close historical volatility.
+There are various types of historical volatilities such as close-to-close, Parkinson, Garman-KIass, Yang-Zhang, etc. These volatility measures play an important role in trading and risk management.
+In this post, we will discuss the close-to-close historical volatility.

 The close-to-close historical volatility (CCHV) is calculated as follows,